Vail Computer Elements Workshop

 The Workshop provides meals as part of the Workshop fee.

 Folk with special dietary requirements are encouraged to let a member of the Committee know as soon as possible.
-If you’ve registered someone as a second person in your room, they’re invited to all of this.

 Participant Activities